mhdawson/self-service-agent-blueprint/README-NEW.md

 ### 1.2 The Business Case for AI-Driven IT Self-Service

 Many organizations are working to support IT processes through generative AI based self-service implementations.
-IT teams with Red Hat have already started on this journey and the team building this quickstart met with those teams to incorporate the lessons learned so far into the quickstart.
+IT teams at Red Hat have already started on this journey.
+The team building this quickstart met with those teams to incorporate the lessons learned into this guide.

 The key value propositions for implementing IT processes with generative AI include: